-- De-clutter your floor and make use of that blank wall with the many shelving options available today.
+Make use of the vertical space in a room with wall shelves.
 For a decorator look, paint the wall a funky accent color before you put up shelves.
 I once painted a wall in the playroom fire-engine red and put up elfa shelves like these – they put the fun in functional.

-- Save those shoeboxes and the planet!
-Have your kids color and decorate them for creative, homemade storage that can also be used to grace those shelves you just installed.
+Save those shoeboxes and the planet!
+Have your kids color and decorate them for creative, homemade storage that can also be used to grace the shelves you just installed.
 Nothing says “playroom” like a storage box with a big pair of jiggling googly eyes staring out at you.

 - Make use of double duty furniture.
 When buying my son’s big boy bed, I made sure it was both comfy and had drawers for storage (his favorite place for stowing away Legos).
 And that good old-fashioned toy chest?
 Put a decorative pillow or cushion on the lid for extra seating.

-- Don’t overlook Ziploc plastic bags for labeling and organizing puzzle pieces and doll accessories.
+- Don’t overlook Ziploc plastic bags for labeling and organizing puzzle pieces and doll accessories (and more Legos).

 - Book cases are great for mixed use storage.
 Add some baskets filled with toys alongside the books for a neat, organized look.